kissygalleryteam/layer-anim/README.md

 layer-anim
 ==========

-a javascript animation library which supports sequencing animation, playback control, etc.
+a javascript animation widget which supports animation group, animation sequencing, and playback control.
+It is developed based on [GreenSock Animation Platform](http://www.greensock.com/gsap-js/) and kissy.